Path Planning Optimisation for SParse, AwaRe and Cooperative Networked Aerial Robot Teams (SpArC-NARTs): Optimisation Tool and Ground Sensing Coverage Use Cases: Related Work

 The work \cite{LUPERTO2025105137} promotes rendezvous-based cooperation in an unknown indoor environment multi-robot exploration mission.
 A rendezvous is considered an online task that requires physical proximity, similar to a flight in formation.
 Communication requirements are also considered with distance-based connectivity under LOS conditions, direct and multi-hop links between agents.
 While agents start the mission with asynchronous exploration, clusters of connected agents can establish leader-follower dynamics.
 In this work, the rendezvous cost is associated with the time required for agents to perform the task.
 Facilitating the rendezvous can reduce the associated cost, the length of the trajectories and the overlap between them.
 Agent backtracking to previously explored areas and motion incentives for high-connectivity areas, where rendezvous are more likely to occur (e.g., corridors and hallways), were considered.
 The performance of reporting or situational awareness was not addressed.
 Ultimately, the area explored by the group of robots was successfully maintained using the proposed strategy.
 Some settings noted, however, a decrease in this metric.

+Overall, initial mission plans consider assumptions about inter-agent communication, sensing uncertainty, and available agent energy.
+The NART deployment often considers a high probability of opportunistic data exchanges.
+The chosen mission environments do support these assumptions, as the number of agents is often adequate for the environment dimensions.
+Such is not assumed in the proposed work.
+Additional hard constraints for reporting are also often implemented alongside inter-agent distance as connectivity requirements.
+In the proposed work, the offline optimisation aims to maximise mission goals while also accounting for communication opportunities under the expected limitations of the implemented radio technology and signal fading.
+Impact on global situational awareness is monitored as well.

-Regardless of integrating online approaches to multi-robot exploration, an offline optimisation can already provide an initial mission strategy tuned for a set of requirements ( e.g. exploration and reporting).
-These can be further improved in a second stage according to online perceived communication conditions and mission development.
+The combination of exploration and inter-agent communication has been addressed in the literature, particularly in online settings, as presented in Table \ref{tab:comparison}.
+The current work follows a different approach, focusing on offline optimisation to provide an initial mission strategy tuned to a set of requirements (e.g., exploration and reporting).
+These can be further improved in a second stage based on online-perceived communication conditions and mission development.
 For example, online reporting between agents can be used as an opportunity for path replanning.
 This requirement for frequent rendezvous can be accommodated through offline procedures.
+For this reason, it is important to analyse reporting, global situational awareness, and exploration performance, as in the proposed work.
 The resulting strategy can thus increase the resilience of the NART to unforeseen emergencies, dynamic environments and incorrect prior knowledge.
-This way is also possible to overcome a frequent limitation of offline multi-robot missions \cite{10102336}.
+This approach also helps to overcome a frequent limitation of offline multi-robot mission planning \cite{10102336}.
+To the best of the author's knowledge, the proposed work provides a more robust cooperation strategy for exploration missions in large environments by small NART teams (e.g., homogeneous and heterogeneous) under intermittent connectivity, leveraging implicitly defined cooperation and radio technology-aware connectivity constraints.